CEC GUEST MENTOR

-Until March 20th 2019, CEC is offering the opportunity for a promising talent to receive 1-on-1 mentoring from Prof. Dr. Michael Braungart, one of the fathers of the cradle to cradle framework.
+From 20th November 2018 to March 20th 2019, CEC offered the opportunity for a promising talent to apply to receive 1-on-1 mentoring from Prof. Dr. Michael Braungart, one of the fathers of the cradle to cradle framework.

-The competition is targeted to reach cradle to cradle and circular economy researchers and entrepreneurs with specific questions to pose to Prof. Dr. Braungart.
+The competition was targeted to reach cradle to cradle and circular economy researchers and entrepreneurs with specific questions to pose to Prof. Dr. Braungart.
 The winner of the CEC Mentoring session with Prof. Michael Braungart is Patrick Wilkie, who is finding circular solutions for temporary settlements Congratulations Patrick!

 CEC teamed up with Prof. Dr. Michael Braungart in a #CECMentors opportunity.
-On the first week of April 2019 we are announcing the winner of this exclusive opportunity, Prof. Braungart will be able to point you in the right direction, helping you to tackle specific cradle to cradle and circular-related challenges in a 40 minute-long video-conference mentoring session.
+On the first week of April 2019 we are announcing the winner of this exclusive opportunity, Prof. Braungart will be able to point the winner in the right direction, helping her or him tackle specific cradle to cradle and circular-related challenges in a 40 minute-long video-conference mentoring session.